There are two kinds of general meetings that are usually held by associations. These are:

 The constitution must specify whether proxy voting is allowed and, where appropriate, any requirements, restrictions and procedures relating to proxy voting.

 In general, questions for decision by an association at a general meeting are to be determined by ordinary resolution.
 An ordinary resolution is passed by a simple majority of members.
-That is it is supported by more than half of the votes cast by members of the association.
+This means it is supported by more than half of the valid votes cast by members of the association.

-The Act requires that certain questions be determined by special resolution.
+Certain questions are to be determined by special resolution.
 Special resolutions are required to be passed by at least three-quarters of the votes cast by members of the association.

-A resolution is passed by the required majority of members at a meeting if that majority of members, who being entitled under the association's constitution to do so, vote in favour of the resolution.
-The votes may be by postal ballot, in person at the general meeting or by proxy, if allowed under the constitution.
-This does not mean it is the required majority of all members.
+The votes may be by postal or electronic ballot, in person at the general meeting or by proxy, if allowed under the constitution.
 For example, if an association has 100 members entitled to vote and only 50 members attend the meeting or give a proxy, then an ordinary resolution will be passed if 26 members vote in favour of it.
 A special resolution would be passed if 38 members vote in favour of it.

 Unless the constitution provides otherwise, a resolution put to the vote of the meeting will be decided by a show of hands.
 If participation in the meeting by a member does not allow for visual counting, then another form of acknowledging voting intention should be determined.

 Where proxy voting is permitted, the constitution will usually provide that a poll may be requested by a specified number of members.
 A poll is a method of voting where votes are cast in writing rather than by a show of hands and it is the mechanism by which proxy votes can be counted.

-If the constitution allows, the chairperson may have a second vote at a general meeting if there is an equality of votes.
+If the constitution allows, the chairperson may have a second vote at a general meeting if the votes are equal.

-Please note that the Act allows associations to make provisions in their constitutions for conducting postal ballots and must specify the kinds of resolutions that may be voted on by means of a postal ballot.
+An association's constitution is required to specify the kinds of resolutions that may be voted on by means of a postal or electronic ballot.

 The minutes of meetings provide a permanent official record of the business transacted.
 They should form a clear and concise summary of the proceedings of the meeting.
 The minutes would normally include the following:

-In accordance with the model constitution, the minutes of each meeting must be signed by the chairperson of the meeting or by the chairperson of the next succeeding meeting.
-If the minutes are in whole or part, in a language other than English, then a copy of the minutes wholly in the English language must be kept with the minutes.
-The Act prescribes significant penalties for failure to comply with this requirement.
+If any part of the minutes is in a language other than English, a copy of the minutes in the English language must be kept with the minutes.
+The Act prescribes penalties for failure to comply with this requirement.